-Appearing after visitors sign up for her new year-long course on self exploration, this thank-you page supports the goal of getting them to subscribe to her podcast in preparation for the course.
+Appearing after visitors sign up for their new year-long course on self exploration, this thank you page supports the goal of getting them to subscribe to their podcast in preparation for the course.
 It prominently displays two CTA buttons to access the podcast on different platforms, making this action even easier for visitors.

-The image Novus chose to highlight her podcast is professional and captures her essence as the host.
+The image Novus chose to highlight the podcast is professional and captures Novus' essence as the host.
 It also encourages visitors to follow along on Instagram by placing the social media icon below the photo.

 Now that you have the building blocks to begin creating a successful thank you page for your business website, it’s time to find the right website builder.
 Read our Best Website Builder review to determine which platform has the tools you need for your business.